-Trinidad, a member of the team that developed Cocogro,
+Trinidad, a member of the team that developed Cocogro, said

-coconut water as culture medium to cut costs.
+as culture medium to cut costs.

-“We found out that coconut water has many nutrients, it
+“We found out that coconut water has many nutrients,

-has ceased to be a mere culture medium and has become the
+it has ceased to be a mere culture medium and has become the

 focus of our study,” she added.

-Trinidad noted that a lot of coconut water goes to waste
+Trinidad noted that a lot of coconut water goes to waste and

-and utilizing it will avoid contamination of the environment.
+utilizing it will avoid contamination of the environment.

 “We extracted the most important of the nutrients, that

 which costs most.
 And we thought of getting growth hormones,”